lemio/w-esp/w-esp-chrome-app/readme.md

 When you browse to apps (chrome://apps/ , in my case in the left top corner) the w-esp app should be visible.
 First connect the w-esp and afterwards start the app.
 This app uses the Serial port and might not properly close it, so if you want to use ESPlorer afterwards, unplug the w-esp and plug it in.

 The app still needs a lot of documentation and more proper file index...

+#references

+The design of the components is from fritzing:
+Creative Commons Attribution-ShareALike 3.0 Unported